-Whether you have a small or large organization, you want to make sure that you have a single person that reaches out to another brand.
+Whether you have a small or large organization, you want to ensure that you have a single person who reaches out to another brand.

 The problem with one executive reaching out to another executive and then passing on the support process to a manager is that you give the notion that the brand that you’re reached out to is just another number.
 Having a dedicated marketing manager that is still in connection with sales, and content is a much better option; rather than passing a client off to different departments where trust has to be built from the bottom again.